 What Effect Does The COVID-19 Pandemic Have on Speedy Trial Rights?

 There is little doubt that the coronavirus/COVID-19 pandemic, and in particular, the related closure or partial closure of Maryland’s court system for the better part of a year, has caused enormous delays in the trial of both criminal and civil causes.
-While the delays are no doubt frustrating to civil litigants, the outcome of most civil litigation, in the end, involves an exchange of money, or a denial of a request for money.
+Attorney Eric T. Kirk says while the delays are no doubt frustrating to civil litigants, the outcome of most civil litigation, in the end, involves an exchange of money, or a denial of a request for money.
 The effect of an additional postponement of a civil matter, that may have already been in the court system for years, while galling to the participants, does not rise to the level of constitutional concern.

 The right to a speedy trial must be balanced against the right of the public, generally, to be safe.

 The stakes are obviously higher, and the consequences perhaps gravest, when the matter is a criminal cause, and the defendant is held pending trial.
 That incarcerated individual has on the one hand, a right to jury trial [in most instances where the crime is a serious one], but in all cases, a right to a speedy trial under both the U.S. Constitution and under Maryland law.
 COVID-19 has forced the court to balance these core rights against the equally important interest of members of the public in their own health and safety.
 This staggering number alone demonstrates the undeniable serious of the that interest: “As of May 19, a total of 584,975 COVID-19 deaths have been reported.”
 1 Courts have struggled to strike a balance between these two interests, which COVID-19 has placed in opposition.